-Links with Other Agencies - Close working relationships are established between outside agencies eg Educational Psychology Service, Social Services, School Counsellor, Education Welfare Officer, EWMHS, Attendance Officer, School Nurse, Local Authority School and Learning Services.etc
+Links with Other Agencies - Close working relationships are established between outside agencies eg Educational Psychology Service, Social Services, School Counsellor, Education Welfare Officer, EWMHS, Attendance Officer, School Nurse, Local Authority School and Learning Services, Lighthouse Etc.

-In order to make the transition from primary school to secondary school as smooth as possible for students with special educational needs, the Head of Inclusion/SENCO in liaison with the Head of Lower School, visit our partner primary schools towards the end of the summer term.
+In order to make the transition from primary school to secondary school as smooth as possible for students with special educational needs, the Head of Inclusion/SENCO in liaison with the Head of Year 7, visit our partner primary schools towards the end of the summer term.
 The purpose of these visits is to meet the student and their teachers, and to look at and discuss the students' work.
 The SENCO ensures that Colleagues are aware of the learning difficulties and needs of students.

-Information regarding students who transfer to St Bernard's High School at other times of the year is sought firstly by the Head of Lower School.
+Information regarding students who transfer to St Bernard's High School at other times of the year is sought firstly by the Head of Year 7.
 If a student has special educational needs the Head of Inclusion/SENCO will liaise with the Head of School and if the nature of the difficulties is complex, will liaise with the Head of Inclusion/SENCO from the previous school.
 If students with special educational needs transfer from St Bernard's to another school or college, the Head of Inclusion/SENCO passes on all relevant paperwork and information.

 The Voice of the Child - All students at St Bernard's will be involved in making decisions where possible.
 They will be given the opportunity to participate in meetings and be involved with choices and decisions that will affect the progress and education here.
+They set their own targets, and evaluate how successful they have been.